marcelotorrescisterna/MarceloTorresPortfolio/README.md

 An important feature from this dataset is the one called **Sign** which indicates if the transaction was positive or negative.
 However in this feature, 1.439.192 values were missing all belonging to product A-G. As an assumption I decided to consider all these missing values as Positive.

+### Model
+For this challenge I decided to try again with a Neural Network (by that time I didn´t know algorithms such as XGBoost which is one of the best algorithms).

 ## Project Number 3: Diabetes Prediction Project